 The PWIM uses an inductive process (in which students seek patterns and use them to identify their broader meanings and significance), as opposed to a deductive process (where meanings or rules are given, and students have to then apply them).
 In the PWIM, an enlarged photo with white space around it (ideally laminated so it can be used again) is first placed in the classroom; students and the teacher together label objects in the picture; students categorize and add words to their categories; students use the words in sentences that are provided as clozes (fill-in-the-blank exercises), which are then categorized and combined into paragraphs; and, finally, a title is chosen.

-For example, I might use the image titled Waiting For The Plane (see below) in a unit on transportation.
+For example, I might use the image titled Waiting For The Plane, the image at the top of this page, in a unit on transportation.
 I'd first call up to students to the board and ask them to identify what English words they know in response to my question, "What's in the picture?"
 I'd write the letters out for each word while asking students to say each letter out loud and then would add new word labels.
 We might learn "backpack, sign, light, window, bag, shoes, vent, tile, ceiling."
 In addition, we could talk about what the people are doing ("waiting") and where they are ("airport") and identify clues that would lead us to those words.

 Students would then return to their sites and copy the words on to reproduced copies of the image.
 Then, on that day or the next, they would identify categories for the words (parts of a building, having the "i" vowel, etc.) and, using a dictionary, add several new words to each category.